Secure channel encryption

 - The

-encryption modes offer enhanced security with a stronger Key Derivation Function (KDF) and support for setting a salt.
+GCM2encryption modes offer enhanced security with a stronger Key Derivation Function (KDF) and support for setting a salt.
 For other encryption modes, you only need to configure the encryption mode and key.

 Generate and set the key

-To generate and set the encryption key
+To generate and set the encryption key, refer to the following steps.

 -